jacobISU/HarvardCS50/README.md

  - Lastly, the results are compared with the database and if there is a match then the name of the person is output to terminal.
  - This assignment is a more advanced way of teaching Python syntax over topics we have already learned previously such as dictionaries.

+ ## Problem Set 7: SQL (Structured Query Language)

+ **songs**
+ **Folder Contents: songs.txt**
+ - This assignment teaches you basic commands in SQL and accessing a database using sqlite3 in the terminal.
+  > **Note:** Due to the nature of the assignment, I felt a text file would suffice for easier readability.